Generalized Kahler Taub-NUTs and Two Exceptional Instantons: The exceptional half-plane instanton

-The formal similarity between this metric and the exceptional Taub-NUT metric allows us to use all of the polytope formalism, except that the domain is now a half-plane instead of a quarter-plane.
-On the instanton itself, the origin is not fixed by the torus action, but moves in a circle.
+The formal similarity between this metric and the exceptional Taub-NUT metric allows us to use all of the polytope formalism, except that the domain is now the half-plane instead of the quarter-plane.

-We have Ricci potentials $\mathcal{R}_1=\frac{2}{1+x^2}$ and $\mathcal{R}_2=\frac{4y}{1+x^2}$.
-Then from (\ref{EqnRicciVolForm}) the norm-square of Ricci curvature is \be
+We have Ricci potentials $\mathcal{R}^1=\frac{1}{1+x^2}$ and $\mathcal{R}^2=\frac{2y}{1+x^2}$.
+Then from (\ref{EqnRicciVolForm}) the norm-square of Ricci curvature is

-\ee Once again we have that $|\Ric|=1$ along geodesics within the 2-dimensional submanifold given by $x=0$ (which is itself totally a geodesic submanifold), and we have $|\Ric|=O(R^{-2})$ along all other geodesics.
+As with the exceptional Taub-NUT we have $|\Ric|=16$ along geodesics within the 2-dimensional submanifold given by $x=0$ (which is a totally geodesic submanifold), and we have $|\Ric|=O(R^{-2})$ along all other geodesics.

+\begin{prop} The exceptional half-plane instanton is geodesically complete. \end{prop} \begin{proof} The half-plane polytope metric $g=(1+x^2)(dx^2+dy^2)$, $x\ge0$, in volumetric normal coordinates is formally identical to the exceptional Taub-NUT metric $g=(1+u^2)(du^2+dv^2)$, $u,v\ge0$, in quadratic normal coordinates.

+Therefore the distance function $R(x,y)$ for the exceptional half-plane will be formally identical to the distance function for the exception Taub-NUT, except that $\eta$ may take the range $\eta\in[0,\pi]$.
+After accounting for this, the proof is identical. \end{proof}

-A final question of interest is whether or not the exceptional half-plane instanton (more precisely its universal cover) actually {\it is} the exceptional Taub-NUT.
-They have different polytopes, but conceivably these bear a relationship to each other like the flat half-plane polytope and the flat quarter-plane polytope for $\mathbb{C}\times\mathbb{C}$.
-That is, perhaps they are the same 4-manifold, except one has a two translational fields whereas the other has one rotational and one translational field.
+A final question of interest is whether or not the exceptional half-plane instanton {\it is} the exceptional Taub-NUT.
+They have different polytopes, but conceivably these bear a relationship to each other like the half-plane and quarter-plane polytopes for flat $\mathbb{C}\times\mathbb{C}$.
+That is, perhaps they are the same Riemannian manifold, but one has two rotational fields whereas the other has one rotational and one translational field.

-That this is {\it not} the case can be seen by considering the exceptional 2-submanifold in each.
-In both cases, this 2-submanifold has a sectional curvature that does not decay.
-But this sectional curvature is an {\it orthogonal} sectional curvature.
-The exceptional 2-submanifold in the case of the exceptional half-plane instanton itself has a flat metric, whereas the the exceptional 2-submanifold in the exceptional Taub-NUT is not zero, but decays like $O(R^{-2})$ at infinity.
+\begin{prop} The exceptional Taub-NUT instanton is not the exceptional half-plane instanton. \end{prop} \begin{proof} We prove that the if $\mathcal{X}$ is any Killing field on the exceptional Taub-NUT, then necessarily $\mathcal{X}$ is a constant-coefficient combination of $\mathcal{X}_1$ and $\mathcal{X}_2$.
+Any such vector field has a zero, whereas the exceptional half-plane has a vector field without a zero---its $\mathcal{X}^2$ field.
+Thus, after proving that any Killing field on the exceptional Taub-NUT is a linear combination of $\mathcal{X}^1$, $\mathcal{X}^2$ and therefore has a zero, we have proven that the exceptional Taub-NUT cannot be the exceptional half-plane instanton.